Prathamveer/FaceRecognition/README.md

 - Thanks to <b>Python</b> and its vast collection of <b>Libraries</b>, the job gets easily done 🙂

 <h4> To install Face Recogintion module,
 - Check if Python and Pip are installed [python --version, pip --version] 🐍
 - Upgrade pip (if necessary) [pip install --upgrade pip] 🔧
 - Install the module --> pip install face-recognition ✨
 </h4>

-<h3>And you're good to go…</h3>
+<h3>And you're good to go… 👍</h3>